epfl-lara/stainless/core/src/sphinx/verification.rst

 The path condition on :math:`x` would include the fact that :math:`x > 0`.
 This path condition is then used as a precondition of proving the validity of the call to :math:`\mbox{f}`.
-Formally, for each such call site, Leon will attempt to prove the following theorem:
+Formally, for each such call site, Stainless will attempt to prove the following theorem:

 .. math::

    \forall x. \mbox{pc}(x) \implies \mbox{prec}(\mbox{e}(x))

-Leon will generates one such theorem for each static call site of a function with a precondition.
+Stainless will generates one such theorem for each static call site of a function with a precondition.

 .. note::

-   Leon only assumes an open program model, where any function could be called from outside of the given program.
-In particular, Leon will not derive a precondition to a function based on known information in the context of the calls, such as knowing that the function is always given positive parameters.
+   Stainless only assumes an open program model, where any function could be called from outside of the given program.
+In particular, Stainless will not derive a precondition to a function based on known information in the context of the calls, such as knowing that the function is always given positive parameters.
 Any information needed to prove the postcondition will have to be provide as part of the precondition